Personal statement

 conference_item

 Gates, L (2016) What world does this body create?
 Puppetry as intervention in medical approaches to the disabled body.
-In: Annual American Society for Theatre Research (ASTR) Conference: Trans-, 3-6 November 2016, Minneapolis, MN, US.
+In: Annual American Society for Theatre Research (ASTR) Conference: Trans-, 3-6 November 2016, Minneapolis, MN, USA.

 Staging corpses: disrupting progressive historical narrative through puppetry